 Bidding process: The report states there were no bidding rounds in the mining sector during the period under review (p.41).
 The bidding process for the 2016 petroleum licensing round, including criteria for the two awards (block 31 and 54) in 2016 and the deviation noted above, is described in the report (p.45).
 The report does not list the two other applicants for block 54, but lists the awardee - Sargas Oil Limited (license PEL 029).
-This information is available to the public upon request at the Hydrocarbons Unit, and was submitted to the International Secretariat34, but has not been disclosed publicly at the time of Validation.
+This information is available to the public upon request at the Hydrocarbons Unit, and was submitted to the International Secretariat, but has not been disclosed publicly at the time of Validation.
+In its written comments on the draft assessment, the MSG provided a link to information published subsequent to the start of Validation, including the list of unsuccessful bidders for Block 54.